 Shanghai is a sprawling mega city that offers travellers a soft introduction to the rest of China.
 I went here for my first solo trip and found a cultural shock but also an exciting city with endless opportunities for activities and food.
+Read more about why you should visit Shanghai here.
 I spent 11 days in Shanghai and made sure to experience as much as possible of the city.
-With so much on offer it can be overwhelming to know where to start!
+With so much on offer it can be overwhelming to decide what to do in Shanghai!
 Below I have listed 10 of my must do activities in Shanghai to make your trip planning a little bit easier.
 I’ve added the closest metro station to each activity, as this is the easiest way to travel around the city.
-Shanghai is a really big city and even with the metro, you will find that some sights are about 20 minutes walk even from the closest metro station.
+Shanghai is a really big city and even with the metro, you will find that some sights are about 20 minutes walk from the closest metro station.

 1. Yuyuan Garden

 Metro: Yuyuan Garden

 Yu Garden or Yuyuan Garden is probably one of the most famous attractions in Shanghai and definitely worth a visit.
 This classical garden is located in an old Shanghai neighbourhood which feels like a step back in time.
 As the garden is so famous, it does get really busy and I would recommend getting here early for a more tranquil experience.
 Whilst I didn’t personally join a tour, there were several that sounded interesting when I walked past.
 Not that I eavesdropped or anything.
 Entrance to Yuyuan garden is about £5 (30 – 40 CNY depending on season) but you’ll probably spend 2 hours here so worth it.
 Inside the paid area there is a tea house, the Exquisite Jade Rock and a pond, which makes for a beautiful setting.
 I would also walk around the surrounding Yuyuan bazaar area and pay a quick visit to the City God Temple of Shanghai.